 The government hopes the bill will receive Royal Assent within 12 months of it being laid before Parliament.
 So, if all goes according to plan, the new regime could be in force sometime between April and October 2023.

 Want to hear more?

-Watch my recent webinar where I discussed in more depth what the new guidance means for new construction projects and offered advice on how best to prepare for the new approach.
+Watch our webinar where I’ll be discussing what the new guidance means for new construction projects and offer advice on how best to prepare for the new approach.